Advanced Excel Timesheet

 User-friendliness

 The Excel timesheet is customizable in several ways.
 For instance, people from all countries that use the ordinary Gregorian calendar may specify any holiday and ‘red day’ according to their needs.
-You may also set your local language, as the timesheet supports 49 languages.
+You may also set your local language, as the timesheet supports 49 different languages.
 The sheet applies automatic calculations wherever possible and emphasizes internal control through data validations and error notifications.
-This eliminates redundancy and protects against non-intended input errors, which may easily occur in a comprehensive worksheet.
+This eliminates redundancy and protects against non-intended input errors which may easily occur in a comprehensive worksheet.

 Contents of the Excel Timesheet